Case study

 However, when heated for 3D printing, PETG, like all plastics, can emit ultrafine particles and volatile organic compounds (VOCs).
 These emissions can vary depending on temperature and printing conditions but are generally considered less problematic than those from materials like ABS.
 To minimize any potential exposure, it is advised to use good ventilation when printing with PETG, and the use of filtration systems like AlveoONE can help improve air quality in the printing space.

-Yes, ABS can be toxic due to the emissions of toxic fumes and VOCs when heated during 3D printing.
-ABS (acrylonitrile butadiene styrene) is known to emit more toxic fumes than PLA or PETG when heated.
+Yes, Both ABS and ASA fume are toxic due to the emissions of toxic fumes and VOCs when heated during 3D printing.
+ABS and his brother ASA (thermoplastic filament) are known to emit more toxic fumes than PLA or PETG when heated.
 These emissions can include fine particles and VOCs, which can be irritating and potentially harmful, especially in cases of prolonged exposure.

 Why is PLA not recyclable?